Brucephalus/Textbooks/Prosocial.md

 Every man slips.
 What matters is how quickly you stand.
 Your rhythm doesn’t break you—your refusal to _reclaim it_ does.
 So treat the reset like a rep: not as a sign of failure, but as _evidence you’re still training_.
 Because you are.
 Every time you return, you get harder to break.

-Expansion of Topic **7.3.4.4 Surround Yourself with Growth Pressure** results in meaningful, non-speculative substance and is within scope.

 ##### 7.3.4.4 Surround Yourself with Growth Pressure

 Environment matters.
 If your crew sees discipline as weird, you’ll start slipping.
 Find people—online or in person—who _normalize effort_.
 Who make sacrifice look noble, not obsessive.
 Who talk goals more than gossip.
 The right circle makes hard habits feel natural.